 Rental Housing Licensing

 The City of Takoma Park requires the licensing of all rental housing.
 For more information about the licensing program, please review the relevant sections below or email the City at Licensing@TakomaParkMd.gov.

 There are three types of rental housing licenses issued by the City of Takoma Park — annual, biennial, and temporary.
-The most frequently issued license is the annual license, which is valid for a 12-month period and runs from January 1 through December 31.
+The most frequently-issued license is the annual license, which is valid for a 12-month period and runs from January 1 through December 31.

 The following is a summary of the general licensing requirements found in Takoma Park Code Chapter 6.08 Rental Housing Licenses.